selene-bshe/Stanford-ME344/UserGuide.md

 ```
 sbatch submit_gmx.slurm
 ```
 This will take a few minutes to finish.
 You can use the command `squeue` to check job status.
 You will see results as below.
-To cancel jobs, use `scancel +[JOBID]`.
+To cancel jobs, use `scancel [JOBID]`(e.g., `$ scancel 8` in this case).
 ```
  JOBID PARTITION      NAME     USER ST       TIME  NODES   NODELIST(REASON)
      8    normal   Jupyter     bshe  R       1:06      1     compute-1-1